The Ten Most Expensive Wines from California

-California, and in particular the famed Napa Valley, has now been producing fine wine for over three decades; Napa’s leading estates have become infamous the world over for the price and scarcity of their wines.
+California, particularly the famed Napa Valley, has now been producing fine wine for over three decades; Napa’s leading estates have become infamous the world over for the price and scarcity of their wines.
 Indeed, the ancestors of today’s winery owners would no doubt be shocked at what a bottle of Cult Cabernet can fetch at an auction.
-Of one thing there is no doubt: winemakers working with classic Bordeaux varieties, are able to charge super-premium prices.
-As amazing as it sounds, these days the top Bordeaux reds can seem relative bargains in comparison to some of their Napa counterparts.
+Of one thing, there is no doubt: winemakers working with classic Bordeaux varieties can charge super-premium prices.
+As amazing as it sounds, these days, the top Bordeaux reds can seem relative bargains in comparison to some of their Napa counterparts.

 But then, Californians would argue that the best Cabernet Sauvignon in the world comes from Napa.
-We tend to agree, although while an increasing number of truly world-class wines are being produced in the Napa Valley, it does not have the complete monopoly on expensive wine.
-If you are looking for some very lavish and expensive bottles, then look no further than the list we have prepared below!
+Although an increasing number of truly world-class wines are being produced in the Napa Valley, we tend to agree that it does not have a monopoly on expensive wine.
+If you are looking for some very lavish and expensive bottles, look no further than the list we have prepared below!

-These formidable wines are all produced from the Eisele Vineyard, a great terroir located in the north-eastern part of the Napa Valley.
-As well as the Cabernet Sauvignon, minute quantities of Syrah and a classic Bordeaux blend are produced at Araujo.
+These formidable wines are all produced from the Eisele Vineyard, a great terroir located in the Napa Valley’s north-eastern part.
+The Cabernet Sauvignon, minute quantities of Syrah, and a classic Bordeaux blend are produced at Araujo.
 Winemaker Françoise Peschon crafts wines of immense concentration and power, but with surprisingly supple tannins.
 With a total of just over 17 hectares under vine, there is an inevitable scarcity here.
 Stupendous wines that can easily cost in the region of $300 a bottle.
 Referred to as 5-star cult wines.

 Only 1,000 cases of the Bryant Cabernet are produced annually, delectable wines that quickly sell out on their release.
-The property is located in the Pritchard Hill sector of the Napa Valley, with the vineyards benefiting from cooling breezes emanating from nearby Lake Hennessey.
+The property is located in the Napa Valley’s Pritchard Hill sector, with the vineyards benefiting from cooling breezes emanating from nearby Lake Hennessey.
 The Cabernet has unrivaled finesse, depth, and power – winemaker Philip Melka has scarcely put a foot wrong since joining the team 6 years ago.
 Expect to pay about $600 for a recent vintage.
-That is if you can source them, there is a waiting list.
+That is, if you can source them, there is a waiting list.